Born in 1974, Steve and his wife Susie, a trained Speech and Language Therapist, live just outside the city of Winchester.

 He is a former radio journalist having spent time with the BBC where he was one of the organisations youngest reporters and producers in BBC Local Radio at the age of 18.
 He spent periods with BBC Radio Surrey and BBC Southern Counties Radio as well as contributing as a freelance reporter to Radio Five Live.
 Steve also spent a year working in Chicago, USA with the Tribune Media Group's WGN Radio.

 He has worked with one of the country's leading consultancy firms specialising in customer care, culture change and people development.
 Steve worked within the consultancy division developing new business opportunities among public and private sector clients.

 Alongside work in business, Steve has spent time working for Conservative Central Office when William Hague was leader of the party and for a shorter second stint during the 2001-2005 Parliament when he worked with Conservative MPs and Parliamentary Candidates across Hampshire and the Isle of Wight.

 During his time as the Prospective MP for Winchester Steve worked with successful golf marketing and publishing business, The Azalea Group.
 Azalea is a PR and Marketing firm specialising in the golf industry based in Petersfield, Hampshire.

-An enthusiastic sports fan, Steve is a great lover of football (ok, he is a Spurs fan), skiing, tennis and has been known to play the occasional game of boules.
-He is, of course, a keen golfer and plays off a handicap of 17 at Liphook Golf Club in Hampshire where he has been a member for almost 20 years.
-He is also a great lover of live music and has often spent a happy weekend in the mud at The Glastonbury Festival!
+An enthusiastic sports fan, Steve is a great lover of football (he is a Spurs fan), skiing, tennis and has been known to play the occasional game of boules.
+He is, of course, a keen golfer and plays off a handicap of 17.
+He is also a great lover of live music and has spent many weekends at The Glastonbury Festival!